Constitution of the Arts and Sciences Graduate Council of the Graduate School of Art and Sciences of Columbia University

 Article VI.
 Voting

 Section 1.
-Each active GSAS PhD and GSAS Masters Program is entitled to one vote.
+Each active GSAS PhD and GSAS Master’s Program is entitled to one

 Section 6.
-The President shall hold the discretion to end any and all debate on a resolution and shall initiate voting procedures following Robert’s Rules of Order.
+The President shall hold the discretion to end any debate on a resolution and shall initiate voting procedures following Robert’s Rules of Order.

-Section 7: In March 2018, the GSAC Plenary will hold elections for the Executive Board of the Arts & Sciences Graduate Council (ASGC) in accordance with the ASGC Constitution & ASGC Bylaws.
-Positions include: President, Vice President (Administration), Vice President (External Affairs), Communications Chair, Finance Chair, Quality of Life Chair, Alumni Chair, two Events Co-Chairs, Media Chair, and Master’s Affairs Chair.
+Section 7: In March 2026, the GSAC Plenary will hold elections for the Executive Board of the Arts & Sciences Graduate Council (ASGC) in accordance with the ASGC Constitution & ASGC Bylaws.
+Positions include: President, Vice President (Administration), Vice President (External Affairs), Vice President (Communications), Finance Chair, Inclusion and Engagement Chair, two Events Co-Chairs, and Media Chair.

 Article VII.
 ASGC Representation to External Groups

 Section 1.
 Should any external group request a representative of the academic graduate student body, the executive board shall discuss this request and shall decide whether to provide representation to the group in question.
-The Community Chair will inform the ASGC about their actions at the following ASGC meeting.
+The Vice President of External Affairs will track representatives to external groups and provide regular

 Section 2.
-ASGC’s representatives to external groups shall attempt to serve as voice for the full graduate student body of GSAS, however the opinions they express to external groups are not official ASGC policy unless voted on by the Executive Board or (preferably) the ASGC.
+ASGC’s representatives to external groups shall attempt to serve as a voice for the full graduate student body of GSAS; however, the opinions they express to external groups are not official ASGC policy unless voted on by the Executive Board or (preferably) the ASGC.

 Section 3.
-The views and opinions of ASGC Sponsored Student Groups and ASGC Sponsored Departmental Student Governments are not official ASGC policies nor do they infer ASGC alignment with a specific topic or issue.
+The views and opinions of ASGC Sponsored Student Groups and ASGC Sponsored Departmental Student Governments are not official ASGC policies, nor do they imply ASGC alignment with a specific topic or issue.

 Section 4.
-Any GSAS PhD or GSAS Masters student is eligible to serve as a representative to any external group, even if they are not a departmental representative, they are considered non-voting ASGC members, but are required to fulfill all duties of a department representative.
+Any GSAS PhD or GSAS Master’s student is eligible to serve as a representative to any external group, even if they are not a departmental representative; external representatives will be considered non-voting ASGC members but are required to fulfill all duties of a department representative.

 Article VIII.
 Meetings

 Section 1.
-ASGC shall hold monthly meetings in the Fall and Spring semester consisting of members defined in Article III, Section 1.
+ASGC shall hold monthly meetings in the Fall and Spring semesters consisting of members defined in Article III, Section 1.

 Section 2.
 ASGC meetings are open to all GSAS graduate students.